Why a Real Estate Agent Should Hire a Coach

 Script 1

-The honest business audit call opener
+The honest business audit opener

-• Build: My income has stalled, my weeks feel packed, and I still do not know exactly which activities create most of my deals.
+I want to treat this like a real audit.
+My income has stalled, my weeks feel packed, and I do not know which activities create most of my deals.
+Help me pick three numbers to track every week so we can see real change.

 Script 2

-The weekly accountability check in
+The weekly accountability check-in

-• Build: I hit my call target, missed my follow up block twice, and pushed listing prep into late nights.
+Here is what I committed to last week and here is what actually happened.
+I hit my call target, missed my follow-up block twice, and pushed listing prep into late nights.

 Script 3